-Maryland needs tougher DWI/DUI laws if we are going to reduce the number of drunk driving accidents.
+Maryland needs tougher DWI/DUI laws if we will reduce the number of drunk driving accidents.
 Two things come to mind.

-Another law would have removed the right of repeat DWI offenders to refuse a breathalyzer.
-Personally, I think that repeat offenders should absolutely be able to refuse a breathalyzer test.
+Another law would have removed repeat DWI offenders’ right to refuse a breathalyzer.
+Personally, I think those repeat offenders should absolutely be able to refuse a breathalyzer test.
 But, ah, you lose your license for 5 years if you do.

 Second, why can’t we increase the fines?
-I realize if we ruin the lives of defendants, we run the risk of making their problems worse.
-How about $100 a month for 60 months for a first time conviction?
+I realize if we ruin the lives of defendants; we risk making their problems worse.
+How about $100 a month for 60 months for a first-time conviction?
 The state of Maryland needs money.
 We need less drunk drivers killing our people.
 Isn’t there a good marriage out there somewhere?